jundalisay/spblist/content/en/research/mohammad/quran/sura-002j.md

 - It is unlawful for Muslim to conceal what Allah has created in their wombs. <!-- , if they believe in Allah and the Last Day. -->
 - Their husbands have the better right to take them back, if they desire reconciliation.

-Wmen have rights similar to their obligations, according to what is fair.
+Women have rights similar to their obligations, according to what is fair.
 - But men have a degree over them.

 {{< s v="229">}} Divorce is allowed twice.